unicode-org/icu/docs/userguide/collation/concepts.md

 include **Default** (abbreviated as D), **On** (O), and **Off** (X).
 Unless otherwise stated, the examples use the UCA alone with default settings.

-*In order to achieve uniqueness, collator name always has the attribute abbreviations sorted.*
+> :point_right: **Note** In order to achieve uniqueness, a collator name always
+> has the attribute abbreviations sorted.

 ### Main References